BraveBer/Multiclipboard/README.md

 # multiclipboard
-python toy project:
+python project:
-Making the clipboard to be able to save multi texts
+Making the clipboard have the functionality of saving multiply texts with different id